-BMCC grants the following degrees: Associates of Applied Science (AAS), Associate of Arts (AA), and Associate of Science (AS).
+BMCC grants the following degrees: Associates of Applied Science (AAS), Associate of Arts (AA), Associate of Science (AS), and Bachelor of Arts (BA).
 Non-degree programs lead to a Certificate of Achievement (C) or Diploma (D).

 Curriculums leading to AAS degrees are intense programs of study designed to prepare students for employment after graduation.
 Degree requirements for the AAS include a minimum of general education courses, a maximum of specialized occupational courses, and both designated and open electives.
 The concept of "career concentration" has been followed in the design of each program.
 Students become involved with career oriented courses during their first semester.
 This involvement continues throughout the time spent with Bay Mills Community College.
 All candidates for an Associate of Applied Science degree must successfully complete a minimum of 62 semester credits.

 Although the Associate of Applied Science degree is designed primarily for employment preparation, many of the courses in these degree programs can transfer to four-year colleges or universities.
 Students should consult with their faculty advisors if interested in transfer information.